5.5.1. Types and dimensions of fauna passages

 Fish passages

-Modified pipe or box culvert that allows a watercourse and/or drainage to flow underneath transport infrastructure and includes adaptations to provide particular conditions that enable fish to swim through.
+Fish passages are modified pipes or box culverts that allow a watercourse and/or drainage to flow underneath transport infrastructure and include adaptations to provide particular conditions that enable fish to swim through.
 When possible, adaptations for use by wildlife may also include dry ledges or shelves to provide passage for other terrestrial species, and which are connected to adjacent habitats.

 Amphibian passages